 How much your surgery will cost depends on a number of factors, such as the type of treatment you need and your prescription as well as your own personal requirements.

-We believe that lens replacement surgery should be accessible to everyone.
+We believe that lens replacement surgery in Ireland should be accessible to everyone.
 Our pricing and finance options have been put together with that in mind.

 Monofocal lens surgery

 |Description||This type of lens focuses vision at one distance.
 Toric monofocal lenses are suitable for patients with astigmatism.||Exceptional long and short vision is provided by a multifocal lens and the majority of patients with multifocal lenses don't need glasses.||This is an innovative alternative to laser eye surgery, which is used to enhance your natural lens and improve your vision.||This procedure further improves your vision after refractive lens exchange.|

 From €3,695 per eyeGet a Quote